First things first. Prepare your presentation: résumé, cover letter, and projects.

 - Projects should be one- or two-page summaries for each.

-Contact the company first by phone and verify to whom information should be sent.
+- Contact the company first by phone and verify to whom your application materials should be personalized.

-Send cover letter, resume, and a few (no more than five) images of work you have done.
-This can be sent via email or regular mail.
+- Send a PDF of a formal cover letter, résumé, and a few pages (no more than five) of images of your sample work.
+This can be sent via web link or email.

 If you cannot get a meeting, do not push too hard.
 This may create a bad impression for future opportunities.